mercator-ocean/copernicus-marine-toolbox/README.md

 ## Documentation

-The full documentation of the toolbox is available here: [Copernicusmarine Documentation](https://toolbox-docs.marine.copernicus.eu/).
-Please refer to it for the more exhaustive and up to date documentation.
+For detailed and up-to-date information, please refer to the [Copernicus Marine Toolbox Documentation](https://toolbox-docs.marine.copernicus.eu/).
+It includes exhaustive guides, API specifications, and tutorials, automatically versioned.

-You might also find more comprehensive details on how to use the `copernicusmarine` Toolbox, please refer to our [Help Center](https://help.marine.copernicus.eu/en/collections/9080063-copernicus-marine-toolbox).
-It ensures a smooth migration for existing users of legacy services such as MOTU, OPeNDAP or FTP.
+For additional documentation and smooth transition for users of legacy services such as MOTU, OPeNDAP, or FTP, visit our [Help Center](https://help.marine.copernicus.eu/en/collections/9080063-copernicus-marine-toolbox).

 ## Installation

-For installation, multiple options are available depending on your setup:
+The Copernicus Marine Toolbox can be installed and utilized in various ways to suit different user preferences and system configurations.
+For detailed guidance, refer to the installation page of the [toolbox documentation](https://toolbox-docs.marine.copernicus.eu/).

 ### Mamba | Conda